 Ask these questions.

 Specifically can your homegrown groomer leave perfect corduroy in many different types of snow, leave snow that is the depth wanted on your trails?
 Can it evenly pack the snow?
 We have not seen many that can do all these things.
-Years and years of design just have helped us solve the issues and make it simple to groom really good trails and hills.
+Years and years of design just have helped us solve the issues that homemade snowmobile trail groomer has and make it simple to groom really good trails and hills.